Karl-Heinz Kipp

 Karl-Heinz Kipp (12 February 1924 – 11 October 2017) was a German billionaire, and founder of the Massa AG department store chain.
 He sold the business but kept the property, and had a large property portfolio.
-In 2017, Forbes estimated his net wealth at US$4.9 billion.
+In 2017, Forbes estimated his net worth at US$4.9 billion.

 Career

 Kipp began his career in 1948 selling clothes and opened his first Massa department store in 1965.
 At the beginning of the 1970s Kipp built the first large-scale consumer market on a "greenfield site".
 Within a few years, 30 more Massa supermarkets followed in southwestern Germany.
 In 1981, Kipp introduced financial shopping.
 In 1986, the Massa supermarkets shares went public.
 In 1987, Kipp sold his remaining shares but kept the real estate, which he rented to the retailer Metro AG.

 Real estate

 Kipp owned real estate in the U.S., including 950 Third Avenue in Manhattan.

 In 1980 Kipp acquired the five-star Tschuggen Grand Hotel in Arosa.
 In addition, he owned five Swiss hotels and resorts in his "Tschuggen Hotel Group", including the Hotel Eden Roc in Ascona, the Carlton Hotel in St Moritz and the Tschuggen Grand Hotel in Arosa.